MarkB19988/Game-Design-Documentation/README.md

 Charisma determines how likely it is that you can talk your way out of trouble with each point giving you an additional 5% chance to talk your way out of a fight.
 At level 10, you gain a 25% chance to pacify an animal in combat.

 ##### INTELLIGENCE
+Intelligence determines what weapons and spells you can use during a fight and also what weapons you can equip
 ##### AGILITY

 ##### LUCK